It’s important to work with your vet to get to the bottom of it, so that both you and your dog can have a restful night’s sleep.

 What will stop your dog falling asleep?

-Of a healthy dog that isn’t suffering from one of the health problems outlined below, the reason for her not being able to fall asleep is likely to be related to stress.
-Unfortunately the majority of a dog’s stressing is down to its human counterpart, namely: you.
+If your otherwise healthy dog isn’t suffering from one of the health problems outlined below, the reason for her not being able to fall asleep might be related to anxiety or stress.
+Unfortunately, the majority of a dog’s stressing is related to its human counterpart.

 You may be experiencing relationship problems or struggling at work, or you may even be sick.
 The behaviour you manifest will bring about doggy stress.